Face Oils vs. Creams

 There are several factors to consider when choosing the best, natural face oils.
 Whether you create home remedies or find your favourite company offering oil-based skin care, look carefully at the list of skin care oils that are used and where they are sourced from while bearing in mind the following:

-• If you suffer from blemish, acne prone skin, have combination or oily areas, then stick to non-comedogenic oils.
+• If you suffer from blemish, acne-prone skin, have combination or oily areas, then stick to non-comedogenic oils.

 • Be aware which oils you can and cannot use during pregnancy and also the level of essential oils.
 It is recommended to steer away from some essential oils during pregnancy and consult your doctor.